Chart Color Schemes

 South Morang has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 44 such projects that are expected to impact the area.
-Notable among these are the Findon Road Arterial Road Completion project from Plenty Road to Epping Road, the 175 Gordons Road Development, the South Morang Civic Centre Precinct, and The Gorge Townhomes.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 44 projects likely affecting the region.
+Notable initiatives include Findon Road Arterial Road Completion from Plenty Road to Epping Road, 175 Gordons Road Development, South Morang Civic Centre Precinct, and The Gorge Townhomes.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.